How does a weather risk monitor differ from a standard weather forecast tool?

-Multi-site Weather Risk Monitoring
+Multi-site Weather Monitoring Software for Risk Management

 Stop checking forecasts.
 Start managing risk.

+This is invaluable for construction, outdoor events, logistics, and retail.
 Whether it’s wind speeds for crane safety, temperature floors for concrete pouring, or lightning risks for outdoor events, you get a color-coded bird’s-eye view of your entire organization’s weather risk.

 Multi-Site Monitoring